getify/You-Dont-Know-JS/scope & closures/apA.md

 In Chapter 2, we talked about "Dynamic Scope" as a contrast to the "Lexical Scope" model, which is how scope works in JavaScript (and in fact, most other languages).

 We will briefly examine dynamic scope, to hammer home the contrast.
-But, more importantly, dynamic scope actually is a near cousin to another mechanism (`this`) in JavaScript, which we is covered in the "*this & Object Prototypes*" title.
+But, more importantly, dynamic scope actually is a near cousin to another mechanism (`this`) in JavaScript, which we is covered in the "*this & Object Prototypes*" title of this book series.

 As we saw in Chapter 2, lexical scope is the set of rules about how the *Engine* can look-up a variable and where it will find it.
 The key characteristic of lexical scope is that it is defined at author-time, when the code is written (assuming you don't cheat with `eval()` or `with`).